exu/go-workshops/README.md

-There is no README.md for ([code for: Basics Overriding Internal Types](https://github.com/exu/go-workshops/tree/master/035-basics-overriding-internal-types)) use %!s(MISSING) link to follow code examples
+There is no README.md for Basics Overriding Internal Types use ([code for: Basics Overriding Internal Types](https://github.com/exu/go-workshops/tree/master/035-basics-overriding-internal-types)) link to follow code examples